GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

      This property is valid for writing to appendable objects with the bidi channel.
      If set to false, the object will not be finalized when the channel is closed.

+### Bidi configurations

+* `fs.gs.bidi.enable` (default: `false`) is effective only if grpc is enabled.
+* `fs.gs.bidi.finalize.on.close` (default: `false`)
+     This property is valid for writing to appendable objects with the bidi channel.
+     If set to false, the object will not be finalized when the channel is closed.

 ### Performance cache configuration

 *   `fs.gs.performance.cache.enable` (default: `false`)